Mon - Thur 7.30-15.30 Fri 7.30-14.00

 Batch spraying is one of the widest used techniques used in low and medium volume conformal coating processing.

 Whether you are using a compressed air spray gun or an aerosol can, the conformal coating is sprayed across the whole of the circuit board.
+It can produce a high quality coating finish that gives the best protection due to good edge coverage.

 However, it is not a selective process.
 All parts are coated on the circuit board.
+Therefore, masking may be required to protect components that must not be coated.

 SCHUK Image 2